qlik-oss/core-website/docs/tutorials/hello-engine.md

 ### What is happening?

 When you execute the `docker-compose up` command, Docker builds and starts a Docker container with the services configured in the docker-compose file.
 The `-d` option keeps the container running in the background.
-In this example, Docker builds the container from the docker-compose.yml file, located in the root folder of the getting started with web platform Git repository.
+In this example, Docker builds the container from the docker-compose.yml file, which is located in the root folder of the getting started with web platform Git repository.
 Open the [docker-compose.yml](https://github.com/qlik-ea/getting-started-with-web-platform/blob/master/docker-compose.yml) file to see what the compose file looks like.
-It specifies how the engine runs as a Docker container,using the `qlik/engine` Docker image.
+It specifies how the engine runs as a Docker container, using the `qlik/engine` Docker image.

-To learn more about Docker compose files, see [Compose file](https://docs.docker.com/compose/compose-file/).
+**Tip:** To learn more about Docker compose files, see [Compose file](https://docs.docker.com/compose/compose-file/).

 ## Communicating with the QIX engine